Trade Forex Trading

 Multinational Companies - these companies trade forex currencies so as to facilitate doing business between the countries they operate in and as well as facilitate movement of cash from one country to another.

-Forex Brokers - The forex brokers trade and place trades in the forex market on behalf of retail traders and speculators.
+Brokers - The brokers trade and place trades in the market on behalf of retail traders and speculators.

 Why Trade Forex - Advantages of Forex Trading

-Leverage in Forex is also another reason why many investors and traders choose Forex trading.
-Leverage is what makes Forex accessible to retail forex traders because retail forex traders can start with little capital of their own and use leverage to borrow the rest of the money required for trading.
-The money that the trader deposits is referred to as the trader’s margin and a trader can continue borrowing money using this leverage option as long as they have the required margin in their account.
+Leverage in Forex is also another reason why many investors and traders choose trading.
+Leverage is what makes accessible to retail traders because retail traders can begin with little capital of their own & use leverage to borrow the rest of funds required for trading.
+Money that the trader deposits is referred to as the trader's margin and a trader can continue borrowing money using this leverage option as long as they have the required margin in their trading account.
 For example a trader using leverage 100:1 will only require to have more than $1,000 in their account to be able to open and trade using standard lots.
 1 standard lot is equal to 100,000 units of currency.
-With $1,000 dollars using the leverage option of 100:1, then a trader can borrow up to 100 times their capital after which they will then have $1,000 multiplied by 100 which is equal to $100,000.
+With $1,000 dollars using the leverage ratio of 100:1, then a trader can borrow up to 100 times their capital after which they will then have $1,000 multiplied by 100 which is equal to $100,000.
 This will be the amount that a trader will be able to trade with after employing leverage on their $1,000 dollars account.
-This leverage and ability to trade using borrowed funds is what make Forex Trading popular.
+This leverage and ability to trade using borrowed funds is what make Trading popular.